-Take-up rates for Australia's government-funded Paid Parental Leave and Dad and Partner Pay schemes are presented below for the most recent year, based on data from the Australian Government Department of Social Services.
-Take-up rates for the unpaid Parental leave entitlement under the National Employment Standard in the Fair Work Act are based on estimates from a 2017 Australian Bureau of Statistics survey.
-Given limited data on take-up rates for employer-paid Parental leave, this s not included here (see 2018 and earlier country notes for estimates based on surveys conducted between 2010 and 2015).
+Information on take-up rates is extremely limited in Australia.
+Estimates of the proportion of new parents who access the government-funded Paid Parental Leave and Dad and Partner Pay schemes are no longer published in the annual reports of the Australian Government Department of Social Services, although this publication does continue to report the number of recipients (see 4b and 4c).
+Take-up rates for the unpaid Parental leave entitlement under the National Employment Standard in the Fair Work Act 2009 are not regularly estimated either: the figures presented in 4c are based on data from a 2017 Australian Bureau of Statistics survey which is not due to be repeated until 2023.
+There is also limited information on take-up rates for employer-paid Parental leave, hence they are not included here (see 2018 and earlier country notes for estimates based on surveys conducted between 2010 and 2015); however, some information on the gendered take-up of employer-paid primary carer leave in large private sector organisations is noted.